Local Government Act 1989 and 2020 (review and original jurisdiction)

 If you are a councillor against whom the Chief Municipal Inspector has alleged gross misconduct, the matter will be heard by VCAT.
 Applications may only be made by the Chief Municipal Inspector.

-Leave of absence where charged with offence – If you are charged with a serious offence as described in section 34(2)(k), (l) or (m) of the LGA 1989, the Chief Municipal Inspector may apply to VCAT for an order requiring you to take leave of absence from the office of councillor until the proceedings about the charge are finally determined.
+If you are charged with a serious offence as described in section 34(2)(k), (l) or (m) of the LGA 2020, the Chief Municipal Inspector may apply to VCAT for an order requiring you to stand down from the office of councillor until the proceedings about the charge are finally determined.
 Offences include any offence punishable on conviction by a term of imprisonment of 2 years or more.

 Legislation that gives VCAT the power to hear these applications

-- Section 81Q Review of a decision of a Councillor Conduct Panel
+- Section 170(1) – Review of a decision of a Councillor Conduct Panel

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

-If you are an applicant or respondent seeking to review a decision of a Councillor Conduct Panel you must make your application within 28 days of the panel giving a statement of its reasons.
+You must apply within 28 days of the panel giving a statement of its reasons.

 - the day on which a statement of reasons was given, or